rafael-leveque/crops-growth-analysis/README.md

 - Extract : reading csv and loading sentinel-2 items.
 - Process : loading images and calculating the NDVI and NDWI.
 - Store : storing the NDVI and NDWI values in a database.
+- Display : displaying the NDVI and NDWI values on a map.

 Development instructions are available in the [CONTRIBUTING.md](CONTRIBUTING.md) file.